alifeee/alfierenn.dev/pages/treehouse/treehouse.md

 As well as previous employment as a software developer in a fast-paced and high-pressure environment, I currently volunteer at BHF, a charity shop.
 While there, I must be social with the team and customers, as well as becoming adept in the tasks needed to get on smoothly.

-### I am very hospitable
+### I have experience helping at board game socials

+Last year, I lived in Birmingham, where I was a regular at my local board game café's Monday Social Nights (Chance & Counters, Digbeth).
+After getting to know the people who worked there, I took an active role in the community, and was invited to help run the events, by greeting new people who had not been before, helping them say hi to others at the event, and suggesting games for groups to play together.

 I enjoy being in social spaces.
 For example, I spend a lot of time at Sheffield Hackspace, which is a community-run venture.
 As such, at dedicated social evenings, there are always new people arriving to check it out, and I go out of my way to make them to feel welcome at their first time in the space.

-Last year, I lived in Birmingham, where I was a regular at my local board game café's Monday Social Nights (Chance & Counters, Digbeth).
-After getting to know the people who worked there, I took an active role in the community, and was invited to help run the events, by greeting new people who had not been before, helping them say hi to others at the event, and suggesting games for groups to play together.

 ### I am an organiser

-I get great joy from getting to see people interact, and from facilitating that interaction by organising recurring events.
-In the past years I have been organising weekly sessions for around 10-15 people to play video games like Barotrauma and Factorio together, hosting a collaborative environment they would not be able to have otherwise.
+I get great joy from getting to see people interact, and from facilitating that interaction by organising recurring events, like my book club, and a board game club I started at sixth form.
+In the past years I have been organising weekly sessions for up to 15 people to play video games like Barotrauma and Factorio together, hosting a collaborative environment they would not be able to have otherwise.

-I am also proud of a board games club that I started in my sixth form college that ran for the two years that I was there.
-I got a lot of enjoyment from trying to pick which games that I felt would be most enjoyed by the specific group of people that turned up.

 ## RELATIONSHIP WITH BOARD GAMES